Table of Contents

-For most online students, the cost of tuition is crucial.
+For most online students, the amount of money paid for tuition is crucial.
 Tuition rates for online accounting courses varies by the institution, but many range between $200 and $300 per credit hour.
 You will find offerings for less or more than this range, but the least expensive degree is not necessarily “worth” it, nor does a pricier degree necessarily promise a better value.
 You must, however, choose an accredited school.

 It’s important to choose an accredited online accounting degree school.
-Look for schools accredited by one of the nation’s six regional institutional accreditors or one of approximately 60 organizations recognized by the Council for Higher Education Accreditation or the U.S. Department of Education.
+Search for information on schools accredited by one of the nation’s six regional institutional accreditors or one of approximately 60 organizations recognized by the Council for Higher Education Accreditation or the U.S. Department of Education.
 Depending on the physical location of the online school, these six regional institutional accreditors include the Higher Learning Commission, the Accrediting Commission for Community and Junior Colleges, the Middle States Commission on Higher Education, the New England Association of Schools and Colleges Commission on Institutions of Higher Education, the Southern Association of Colleges Schools Commission on Colleges and the WASC Senior College and University Commission.
 Students cannot qualify for government loans or grants if they attend a school lacking accreditation and accreditation also means the institution meets the standards for providing quality courses.
-Employers will generally not pay for employee education at a non-accredited school, and other academic institutions will not accept transfer credits from schools lacking accreditation.
+Employers will generally have a policy to not pay for employee education at a non-accredited school, and other academic institutions will not accept a transfer of hours from schools lacking accreditation.
 In addition to general school accreditation, you should look for a school degree aligning with the American Institute of Certified Public Accountants’ educational standards.